shrikadam/shrikadam/README.md

 ### 👋 Hi, I’m Shri!
-I'm interested in intelligent robotic perception and control.
-My current area of work is visual servoing.
+I'm interested in Robotic Perception and Control.
+My current area of work is Visual Servoing of Industrial Manipulators.

 <!---
 shrikadam/shrikadam is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.